lukasz-jakub-adamczuk/codemarker/README.md

 - Choose that
 ```

 If you are not sure about correct answer or answers for given question just mark it as `incomplete` manually.
 This is where params useful.
 To define such element you need to use JSON object between question and answers, generally.
 Params starts with `{` (opening curly bracket) character and ends with `}` (closing curly bracket) character.
 All between are params divided with (`,`) comma character.
-Each param has *<key>* and *<value>* which need to enclosed with `"` double quotation mark and divided with `:` colon character.
+Each param has *<key>* and *<value>* which need to enclosed with `"` double quotation mark and divided with `:` (colon) character.
 It's only sounds complicated:
 ```
 This question will be ignored
 {"status": "incomplete"}
-+ correct answer starts with + character
++ correct answer
-- incorrect answer starts with - character
+- incorrect answer
 ```

 There is more params which can be used to define complex question types.
 Here is list of all suppoerted params: